ChemicalBook > Product Catalog >Organic Chemistry >Hydrocarbons and derivatives >Hydrocarbon halides >1-Chlorobutane

 ShippingUN1127 Chlorobutanes require, Hazard Class: 3; Labels: 3—Flammable liquid

-Purification MethodsShake it repeatedly with conc H2SO4 (until no further colour develops in the acid), then wash it with water, aqueous NaHCO3 or Na2CO3, and more water.
-Dry it with CaCl2, or MgSO4 (then with P2O5 if desired), decant and fractionally distil it.
-Alternatively, a stream of oxygen continuing ca three times as long as is necessary to obtain the first coloration of starch iodide paper by the exit gas.
-After washing with NaHCO3 solution to hydrolyse ozonides and to remove the resulting organic acid, the liquid is dried and distilled [Chien & Willard J Am Chem Soc 75 6160 1953].
-[Beilstein 1 IV 246.]
+Purification MethodsShake repeatedly with concentrated H2SO4 (until no more color develops in acid), then wash with water, aqueous NaHCO3 or Na2CO3, and more water.
+Dry with CaCl2 or MgSO4 (then with P2O5, if necessary), decant and fractionate.
+Alternatively, continue to pass oxygen for about three times until the outlet gas first develops color on starch iodide paper.
+After washing with NaHCO3 solution to hydrolyze the ozonide and remove the organic acid produced, the 1-chlorobutane liquid is dried and distilled [Chien & Willard J Am Chem Soc 75 6160 1953].
+[Beilstein 1 IV 246. ]

 IncompatibilitiesVapor may form explosive mixture with air.
 May accumulate static electrical charges, and may cause ignition of its vapors.
 Water contact slowly forms hydrochloric acid.
 Incompatible with oxidizers (chlorates, nitrates, peroxides, permanganates, perchlorates, chlorine, bromine, fluorine, etc.); contact may cause fires or explosions.
 Keep away from alkaline materials, strong bases, strong acids, oxoacids, epoxides, alkaline earth, and alkali metals; finely divided metal.
 Attacks metals in presence of moisture.
 Attacks some plastics, rubber, or coatings